Enhancing the statistical evaluation of earthquake forecasts -- An application to Italy

 \section{Generation of consistency bands for mean-reliability diagrams}

-{C\arabic{figure}} {C\arabic{table}} {C\arabic{equation}} To accommodate for the non-negative integer character of earthquake counts we use a resampling procedure based on Algorithm 3 in \citet{GneitResin2022} for the generation of the consistency bands in Figures \ref{fig:reliability_simulation} and \ref{fig:reliability_CSEP}.
+To accommodate for the non-negative integer character of earthquake counts we use a resampling procedure based on Algorithm 3 in \citet{GneitResin2022} for the generation of the consistency bands in Figure~\ref{fig:reliability_CSEP}.
 The algorithm requires fully specified predictive distributions from which it then samples.
 In the setting at hand we have mean-forecasts (more specifically, expected counts) at our disposal only.
-To derive a fully specified predictive distribution from the mean-forecast at hand, we adapt the unconditional distribution of the number of observed earthquakes.
-Specifically, if the vector $(p_0, p_1, \ldots, p_m) \in [0,1]^m$ comprises the empirical frequencies of observing $0, 1, \ldots, m$ earthquakes in the record at hand, we derive the predictive distribution $F_x$ associated with the mean-forecast $x$ as the discrete probability measure on $0, 1, \ldots, m$ with masses $(p_0 + \varepsilon_x, p_1, \ldots, p_M) / (1 + \varepsilon_x)$, where $\varepsilon_x$ is such that
+To derive a fully specified predictive distribution from the mean-forecast at hand, we adapt the unconditional distribution of the number of observed target earthquakes.
+Specifically, if the vector $(p_0, p_1, \ldots, p_m) \in [0,1]^{m+1}$ comprises the empirical frequencies of observing $0, 1, \ldots, m$ earthquakes in the record at hand, we derive the predictive distribution $F_x$ associated with the mean-forecast $x$ as the discrete probability measure on $0, 1, \ldots, m$ with masses $(p_0 + \varepsilon_x, p_1, \ldots, p_m) / (1 + \varepsilon_x)$, where $\varepsilon_x$ is such that

 which ensures that the distribution $F_x$ has mean $x$.
 Then we apply Algorithm 3 in \citet{GneitResin2022} to the respective collection of pairs $(F_x, x)$.